These are the most frequently asked questions that the Belgian National Committee get asked about the short courses:

 My son/daughter is younger than the minimum age criteria but will attain the age limit during the year.
 Can he/she apply?

-What are the language requirement for this programme?
+What are the language requirements for this programme?

 The majority of UWC short courses are conducted in English.
 Parents must take into account that some of them are bilingual, others are conducted in another language than English, e.g. Dutch.
 The main linguistic condition to attend a UWC short programme is the ability to dare express yourself in English.
 Concerning the bilingual and non-English programmes, the interviewers ask in advance if the participant feels comfortable with that particular language.